What is RHA?

 - Discuss concerns and advocate for improvements in residence halls

 - Develop programing to improve physical, educational, social, and cultural standards of living in the residence halls.

 General Body Meetings

-General Body meetings are a weekly meeting between the voting and non-voting representatives of each residence hall run by the executive board.
+General Body meetings are a weekly meeting run by the executive board.
 These meeting are held to discuss issues and events going on in the residence halls, gain valuable leadership experiences, and discuss Residence Life policies and procedures.
 Any is free to attend any of these meetings.

 The philanthropy committee organizes and executes service-based projects and raises awareness for different causes.
 Examples are Ties for Hope and the Campus-Wide Cleanup.